AlexSergey/issr/README.md

 };
 ```

-In this code, *getTodos* is an asynchronous operation that make call to the *jsonplaceholder* server and get the todo list data.
+In this code, *getTodos* is an asynchronous operation that makes call to the *jsonplaceholder* server and gets the todo list data.

  - *useSsrState* is analogue of useState only with SSR support